History of the Department

 Nikoleta Momcilovic, PhD, Marina Djukic Mirzayantz, PhD, Jan Krasni, PhD, Nevenka Jankovic and Katarina Stamenkovic, MA in the field of German linguistics and teaching methodology and Maja Antic, PhD in the field of German literature and culture, as well as professors of the University of Belgrade, participated in the establishment of the Department.
 The first head of the Department of German Language and Literature is Nikoleta Momcilovic, PhD, and the secretary is Nevenka Jankovic.

-Today, the Department members are as follows: three assistant professors (Nikoleta Momcilovic, PhD, Marina Djukic Mirzayantz, PhD and Maja Antic, PhD), one foreign language instructor (Nevenka Jankovic), one lecturer (Katarina Stamenkovic, MA), one foreign lecturer (Maria Markovic, MA) and one teaching assistant (Branka Ognjanovic, MA).
+Today, the Department members are as follows: four assistant professors (Nikoleta Momcilovic, PhD, Marina Djukic Mirzayantz, PhD, Maja Antic, PhD and Dobrila Begenisic, PhD), one foreign language instructor (Nevenka Jankovic), one foreign lecturer (Maria Markovic, MA) and two teaching assistants (Branka Ognjanovic, MA and Katarina Stamenkovic, MA).

 Three professors from the University of Belgrade (Annette Djurovic, PhD, Branislav Ivanovic, PhD, Aleksandra Lazic Gavrilovic, PhD) and one from the University of Kragujevac (Marija Stanojevic Veselinovic, PhD) are also employed.